beachweak/RC2/README.md

 entirely rebuilt from the ground up.
 RC2 includes features
 like:

-- Live features such as a built in Clock and Date tracker
+- Live features such as a built in Clock
-- Functional, responsive UI
-- A page for quick launches of commonly used apps
+- Up to 24 apps, allowing you to get things done faster
+- Recreated widgets from C2K, cleaned up
-- Easy to use customisation features
+- User-friendly customisation options
-- Support for 🇬🇧 and 🇳🇱

-Oh, and it's totally free.

 ## FAQ